andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

     this.container.innerHTML = output; // <-- This bit is the important bit
   }

-The elements that the *event listeners* were bound to are gone!
-Deleted and replaced with the new facets in the query function above.
-So, whats to be done?
+The elements that the *event listeners* were bound to are gone; deleted and replaced with the new facets in the query function above.
+So, how can this issue be resolved?
 There are two alternatives:

 1. Rebind the event handlers in the query function
 2. Take advantage of *event bubbling* to capture the event on a parent event

 Each has its own advantages, but in this case option 2 is better.
-To explain why *event bubbling* needs some
+To explain why, we need to define *event bubbling*
-explanation:

   Event bubbling and capturing are two ways of event propagation in the HTML DOM API, when an event occurs in an element inside another element, and both elements have registered a handle for that event.
 With bubbling, the